 The affect heuristic states that we make decisions (in part) based on our mood at the time of the decision.
 Obviously, someone who is annoyed, rushed, or otherwise feeling more negative than positive will be less likely to make a favorable decision regarding you and your pitch, whether that means scheduling a demo, another phone call, or even listening in the first place.

-Tune into your prospect’s tone: if they’re sounding perturbed, it might be better to cut your losses, or offer up some conversation less focused on the sale and more focused on improving their mood.
+Tune into your prospect’s tone: if they sound perturbed, it might be better to cut your losses or offer up some conversation less focused on the sale and more focused on improving their mood.

-The trick it to be subtle and not creepy about it!
+The trick is to be subtle and not creepy about it!

 If your prospect shifts his or her weight, wait a few seconds and then do the same.
 If they lean forward and gesture with their hands, wait a moment and do the same.
 Even consider repeating back certain key phrases throughout your conversation.